Advice > Software engineering

 D) Suggested follow-ups

-The feedback forms are accessible by all the interviewers in your loop.
+The feedback forms are accessible to all the interviewers in your loop.
 And each interviewer can suggest a follow-up topic for your next interview.
-For instance, if you didn't check edge cases in your first coding question, then your interviewer might flag that with you and also with your next interviewer so they can see if you will apply the feedback.
+For instance, if you didn't check edge cases in your first coding question, then your interviewer might flag that with you and also with your next interviewer, so they can see if you will apply the feedback.

 Your recruiter is leading the process and taking you from one stage to the next.
 Here's what happens at each of the stages described above:

-Here at IGotAnOffer, we believe in data-driven interview preparation and have used Glassdoor data to identify the types of questions which are most frequently asked at Microsoft.
+Here at IGotAnOffer, we believe in data-driven interview preparation and have used Glassdoor data to identify the types of questions that are most frequently asked at Microsoft.

 Microsoft software development engineers solve some of the most difficult problems the company faces with code.
 It's therefore essential that they have strong problem-solving skills.
 This is the part of the interview where you want to show that you think in a structured way and write code that's accurate, bug-free, and fast.